James-Yu/LaTeX-Workshop/src/README.md

 ## Overview

 Providers are defined under `provider/` and are registered in `main.ts`.
-All other components of the extension are defined under `components/` and are properties of the class `Extension` defined in `main.ts`, which can be accessed when needed.
+All other components of the extension are defined under `components/` and are properties of the `Extension` class defined in `main.ts`, which can be accessed when needed.
+The `Extension` class is a kind of [service locator](https://martinfowler.com/articles/injection.html#UsingAServiceLocator).

 ### Root file